ContractingWorks/ClientAPI/Examples/ReadAndWrite/README.md

 3. Modify the Payment Terms of the received 10 Customers through the REST API.

 For further insights into refining your queries, working with [Strawberry Shake](https://chillicream.com/docs/strawberryshake/) and [NSwag](https://github.com/RicoSuter/NSwag), refer to the [DETAILED.md](DETAILED.md) guide.

+## Deploying to production

+The example is setup towards the extest hosts:

+1. Devinco Connect (Authentication): connect-extest.devinco.com
+2. REST API (Update): contracting-extest-clientapi.azurewebsites.net
+3. GraphQL API (Query): contracting-extest-clientapi-graphql.azurewebsites.net

+When you deploy to the production enviroment you will need to use the production hosts:

+1. Devinco Connect (Authentication): connect.devinco.com
+2. REST API (Update): contracting-prod-clientapi.contracting.works
+3. GraphQL API (Query): contracting-prod-clientapi-graphql.contracting.works